WebOrigami/docs/src/content/framework/intro2.md

 ## Invoke a JavaScript function from a formula

+If you don't consider yourself a JavaScript programmer, fear not, it's not necessary to build the final site or required to use Origami.
+We'll just use it here as just one example of how data might be transformed.

 <span class="tutorialStep"></span> In the `src` folder, create a JavaScript file called `greet.js` and paste in the following:

 ```{{'js'}}
 {{ intro/greet.js }}
 ```

-If you don't consider yourself a JavaScript programmer, fear not, it's not necessary to build the final site or required to use Origami.
-We'll just use it here as just one example of how data might be transformed.
+(If you're using StackBlitz, it may display a message saying "Project forked" to indicate that you're now working in your own copy of the tutorial project.
+You will likely have to restart the Origami server with `ori serve`.)

 You can use this `greet` formula in an Origami function to generate the contents of a virtual file.